mattander/vue-custom-input-components/README.md

 Attempt three was the winner.
 I made a flexible component for each input type I needed.
 The components hold their own validation logic and validate themselves.
 They work with the v-model directive and emit their own errors.
 It's not perfect yet, I haven't had a lot of time to continue refining this into a standalone plugin, but these are super powerful for quickly making forms.

+## Test page

+You can try these out in Github pages: https://mattander.github.io/vue-custom-input-components/

 ## What do they do?
 Each input has it's own set of features alonside standard features.